bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Like the example, if I think, okay, I want to post-date a bunch of rent.
 Is that a good place to start?
 I've talked with my landlord, and I'm going to stay in this apartment for a year, but then all of a sudden the water heater goes, and I have to move.
-Okay?
-How would I how would I run that scenario at month six, even though I gave him a bunch of post-dated checks, how do I stop from month six to month twelve, and move and not pay him until he fixes the water heater?
+How would I run that scenario at month six, even though I gave him a bunch of post-dated checks, how do I stop from month six to month twelve, and move and not pay him until he fixes the water heater?

 Owen Kemeys: 00:34:30

 I think the rent example was not a good place to start.
 I wanted to move to the cold channels, because I think once you understand that a cold channel is just an address, the same as any other address, but it has Lightning like optional functionality, then you can start to see how that is a very useful thing for everyone to have for every payment they receive from anything, because Lightning payments are just better if you can make it work.
 The main hurdle is that you need to get the sats into Lightning in the first place, and we're kind of removing that concern.
 So rather than the landlord rent example, if you think of it as next time I make a withdrawal from an exchange, I can only give them one address.
 Let's say they're a dumb exchange that doesn't do Lightning or anything yet, they just do boring old on-chain transactions to one address, and they're going to charge me 50 bucks to withdraw or something.